Continuous approximate roots of polynomial equations via shape theory: Shape theory

 We can combine this result with a theorem of Freudenthal \cite{Freudenthal1937} which says that we may write any metrizable compactum as an inverse limit of a sequence of polyhedra with piecewise-linear maps.
-Finally we may use this framework to define some topological invariants.